mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 We have now covered the most important log sources in the DC/OS environment, but there are many more logs available.
 Every DC/OS component writes a log.
 For instance, [each DC/OS component](/1.11/overview/architecture/components/) is running as one systemd unit for which you can [retrieve the logs directly](/latest/monitoring/logging/#system-logs) on the particular node by accessing that node via SSH and then typing `journalctl -u <systemd-unit-name>`.
 In my experience, the two most popular system units considered during debugging (besides Mesos and Marathon) are the `docker.service` and the `dcos-exhibitor.service`.

-As an example, let’s consider the system unit for the docker daemon on the Mesos agent ffc913d8-4012-4953-b693-1acc33b400ce-S0 (recall the dcos node command retrieves the Mesos ID).
+As an example, consider the system unit for the docker daemon on the Mesos agent `ffc913d8-4012-4953-b693-1acc33b400ce-S0` (recall the `dcos node` command retrieves the Mesos ID).

 First we connect to that agent via SSH using the corresponding SSH key: